samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 And just liked that both our AlbumVC.swift and ViewController.swift files are now listening for any changes that occurs in the photos library!

+## Congratulations!
+You did it! 🙌✊🥳🎉👏 you just replicated Instagram story's custom photo picker.
+That was a lot to digest in a short time, but hopefully you got a good introduction to the power of apple's photokit framework.
+Remember to [**download the source code**](https://github.com/samisays11/InstaPhotoPicker).

+You learned about:
+PhotoKit’s permission model.
+Accessing all photos, smart albums and user created albums.
+Fetching images from assets.
+Modifying asset metadata.
+Editing an asset’s image.
+Saving asset modifications.
+Listening to Photo library changes.

 <!-- ## What's Next?
 Congratulations!
 You’ve covered a lot of ground in a short time.
 You can download the final project by clicking the Download Materials button at the top or bottom of the tutorial.
 You learned about: